 Reading is a larger medium-sized city located in the state of Pennsylvania.
 With a population of 87,879 people and 41 constituent neighborhoods, Reading is the fifth largest community in Pennsylvania.
-Reading has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Reading was built prior to World War II, making it one of the older and more historic cities in the country.

 Because occupations involving physical labor dominate the local economy, Reading is generally considered to be a blue-collar town.
 43.33% of the Reading workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Reading is a city of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Reading who work in office and administrative support (12.18%), sales jobs (8.65%), and food service (6.52%).